darknessitachi/kunzite/README.md

 space can quickly become too large.
 This is where the **Optimizer** comes into play.
 It will, using various tactics attempt to shorten the time taken to find the most optimum set of inputs.

+Full writeup can be found in the [wiki](https://github.com/zaradai/kunzite/wiki/Optimizer)

 ### Performance

 Using my i7-3770K @ 3.5GHz with the 'Flood Fill' strategy batching 4000 requests and using 8 evaluation threads